pzivich/Delicatessen/docs/Basics.rst

         \left[ \sum_{i=1}^n \psi(O_i, \hat{\theta}) \right]

-where :math:`\text{\Q}` is a weight matrix.
+where :math:`\text{Q}` is a weight matrix.
 In general, the weight matrix begins as the identity matrix as implemented in ``delicatessen``.

 For this equation, we use a *minimization* algorithm to solve for :math:`\theta`.
 This is accomplished in